CrackAndDie/Hypocrite.Services/README_Wpf.md

 <h4>Constructor injections:</h4>

-Parametrised constructors could be used with *Abdrakov.Container*.
+Parametrised constructors could also be used.
 For example after registering and resolving the class
 ```c#
 private class NormalClass
 {